nf-core/differentialabundance/docs/usage.md

 You can optionally supply:

 - `blocking` - semicolon-delimited, any additional variables (also observation columns) that should be modelled alongside the contrast variable
 - `exclude_samples_col` and `exclude_samples_values` - the former being a valid column in the samples sheet, the latter a semicolon-delimited list of values in that column which should be used to select samples prior to differential modelling.
-This is helpful where certain samples need to be exluded prior to analysis of a given contrast.
+This is helpful where certain samples need to be excluded prior to analysis of a given contrast.

 The file can be tab or comma separated.